UTexas

 Sec.
 3–406.
 Notice of Hearings

 1. The Office of Scholarships and Financial Aid will notify the student by letter or by e-mail of the date, time, and place for the hearing.
-The notice will be delivered in person or sent by e-mail or postal mail to the student at an address listed in the registrar’s records.
+The notice will be delivered in person or sent to the student by e-mail or postal mail at an address listed in the registrar’s records.

 3. The student may request, in writing, that an earlier hearing date be set if feasible to arrange.